Rising Seas, Vanishing Worlds:

-The rising ocean surface is mainly driven by thermal expansion of warming water and by melting glaciers/ice sheets due to human-caused climate change.
+The rising sea surface is primarily driven by thermal expansion of warming seawater and by melting glaciers/ice sheets due to human-caused climate change.

 Along the world’s coastlines, change is arriving not as a sudden catastrophe but as a steady, relentless advance.
 With every passing decade, the ocean creeps higher, swallowing beaches grain by grain, flooding wetlands inch by inch, and pressing saltwater deeper into places that once held fresh life.
 Sea-level rise—driven primarily by the thermal expansion of warming oceans and the melting of glaciers and ice sheets—is now one of the most pervasive and transformative consequences of climate change.
 Its effects extend far beyond flooded shorelines and threatened coastal communities.